For years, a mafia fugitive hid from police. Then they spotted his Italian cooking videos on YouTube.

 It is unclear if he has retained a lawyer or if his videos are still online.
 He could not immediately be reached for comment by The Washington Post.

-While film and TV depictions of the mafia have launched two other crime syndicates — Cosa Nostra in Sicily, and Camorra in Naples — into international notoriety, the more quiet 'Ndrangheta has managed to transcend both organizations in wealth and political power.
+While film and TV depictions of the mafia have launched two other crime syndicates — Cosa Nostra in Sicily and Camorra in Naples — into international notoriety, the more quiet 'Ndrangheta has managed to transcend both organizations in wealth and political power.

 With a vast network based on blood ties, the ’Ndrangheta’s reach extends from South America to Canada and across Europe, where it reportedly controls most of the cocaine market, the Atlantic reported.
-A 2013 study found that the group’s business revenue, mostly from drug trafficking and a garbage disposal operation, amounted to 3.5 percent of Italy’s GDP.
+A 2013 study found the group’s business revenue, mostly from drug trafficking and a garbage disposal operation, amounted to 3.5 percent of Italy’s GDP.

 “They are like water,” Giuseppe Governale, the top anti-mafia prosecutor in Italy, said at a news briefing last fall, according to the Associated Press.
 “Unlike Cosa Nostra and Camorra, which go abroad [just] to make quick money, ‘Ndrangheta does go there, yes, to make money, but also to exploit the local communities.”